xpnteam/xpnet/README.md

 If you don't know which option you want, you probably want this option.
 You'll need the .NET SDK v2.1 or higher installed.
 These instructions work for Windows and macOS.

-0. One Time - Get the dotnet-install tool installed.
+Step Zero - One Time - Get the dotnet-install tool installed.

 We hope to make this step unnecessary in the future by including that command as a project dependency so that it gets installed automatically when needed.
 If you skip this step, your